Anytime-valid, Bayes-assisted, Prediction-Powered Inference: Asymptotic (Bayes-assisted) confidence sequences

-and, almost surely as $t\to\infty$, $L_t/L^{\star}_t\to1$ and $U_t/U^\star_t\to 1$. \end{definition} Thus, an asymptotic CS may be regarded as an approximation of an exact CS, which is arbitrarily accurate in the limit.
-It is worth noting that, while classical fixed-sample asymptotic CIs rely on \textit{convergence in distribution} of the scaled estimators, asymptotic confidence sequences rely on the \textit{almost sure convergence} of the centered lower and upper bounds relative to those of an underlying exact CS.
-The following is an example of an asymptotic CS, that applies to \iid data. \begin{theorem}[Theorem 2.2 in \cite{WaudbySmith2024a}] Let $(Y_t)_{t\geq 1}$ be a sequence of \iid random variables with mean $\mu$ and finite variance.
+and, almost surely as $t\to\infty$, $\max\{L_t^\star-L_t,U_t^\star-U_t\} = o(a_t)$. \end{definition} Thus, an asymptotic CS may be regarded as an approximation of an exact CS that becomes arbitrarily accurate in the limit.
+It is worth noting that, while classical fixed-sample asymptotic CIs rely on \textit{convergence in distribution} of the scaled estimators, asymptotic confidence sequences rely on the \textit{almost sure convergence at a given rate} of the centred lower and upper bounds relative to those of an underlying exact CS.
+The following is an example of an asymptotic CS that applies to \iid data. \begin{theorem} Let $(Y_t)_{t\geq 1}$ be a sequence of \iid random variables with mean $\mu$ and such that $\E\vert Y_1\vert^{2+\delta}<\infty$ for some $\delta>0$.
 For any $t\geq 1$, let $\overline Y_t$ be the sample mean, and $\widehat\sigma_t^2$ be the sample variance based on the first $t$ observations.
-For any parameter $\rho>0$, the sequence of intervals defined as
+For any parameter $\rho>0$, the sequence of intervals defined as \looseness=-1

-forms a $(1-\alpha)-$\AsympCS for $\mu$. \end{theorem} For the sequel, it is useful to highlight some aspects of the proof of \cite[Theorem 2.2]{WaudbySmith2024a}.
+forms a $(1-\alpha)$--\AsympCS with approximation rate $1/\sqrt{t\log{t}}$ for $\mu$. \end{theorem} For the sequel, it is useful to highlight some aspects of the proof of this theorem.
 First, if the random variables $(Y_t)_{t\geq 1}$ were Gaussian with variance $\sigma^2$, then $\calC^\NA_{\alpha,t}(\overline Y_t,\sigma;\rho)$ would be an exact CS.
-This follows from combining the method of mixtures for non-negative martingales with Ville's inequality~\cite{Ville1939,Robbins1970,Lai1976,Howard2021}.
-Second, the proof relies on Strassen's strong coupling \citep{Strassen1964}: there exists \iid Gaussian random variables $(W_t)_{t\geq 1}$ with mean $\mu$ and variance $\var(Y)$ such that
+This follows from combining the method of mixtures for nonnegative martingales with Ville's inequality~\cite{Ville1939,Robbins1970,Lai1976,Howard2021}.
+Second, the proof relies on KMT strong coupling \citep{Komlos1975,Major1976}: there exists \iid Gaussian random variables $(W_t)_{t\geq 1}$ with mean $\mu$ and variance $\var(Y)$ such that

 Such a coupling plays a central role in constructing asymptotic confidence sequences, serving as a substitute for the CLT assumption underlying classical fixed-sample CIs.
-As noted in~\cite[\S 3.5]{WaudbySmith2024a}, the construction in \cref{thm:AsympCSlocalprioriid} extends beyond the \iid case, provided a similar coupling exists.
+The construction in \cref{thm:AsympCSlocalprioriid} extends beyond the \iid case, provided a similar coupling exists.

 \begin{theorem} Let $(\widehat\mu_t)_{t\geq 1}$ be a consistent sequence of estimators of $\mu$.
 Assume that there exists a sequence of \iid Gaussian random variables $(W_i)_{i\geq 1}$, with mean $\mu$ and variance $\sigma^2$, such that